papagiannakis/Elements/Elements/extensions/textToScene/README.md

 ## Architecture

-The system runs as **three independent processes** that communicate through JSON files on the Desktop (`scene_bridge/`).
+The system runs as **three independent processes** that communicate through JSON files in `extensions/textToScene/runtime/scene_bridge/`.
 No sockets or shared memory are used.

 ### Edit loop (step by step)